-Receive a presentation from the City Attorney's Office regarding public service laws, including the Political Reform Act, the Ralph M. Brown Act, and the California Public Records Act as they relate to the Commission.
+Receive a presentation from the City Attorney's Office regarding the Ralph M. Brown Act and the California Public Records Act as they relate to the Commission.

 Fiscal Analysis

 This action has no fiscal impact.

 Environmental Evaluation

 In keeping with California Public Resources Code Section 21065, this action does not constitute a "project" within the meaning of the California Environmental Quality Act in that it has no potential to cause either a direct physical change in the environment, or a reasonably foreseeable indirect physical change in the environment.
 Therefore, it does not require environmental review.